triwoods/udacity-ml-projects/capstone/capstone_report_SenLi.md

 Given the interesting property of LSFs, we also investigated their distribution across training dataset.
 The Figure below shows the histogram of all LB LSF features used for training.
 We can observe that all the 10 dimensions of the feature are close to Gaussian distribution, except for some minor tails on both side of the dimension.
 As we discussed above, all the LSFs are within 0 and pi/2 and the LSF distribution are close to the optimal region for input features, that most neural network operates upon.
-Given such propeties and considered to keep the ordering of LSFs, we decided not to do special handling for input normalization and transformation.
+Given such properties and considered to keep the ordering of LSFs, we decided not to do special handling for input normalization and transformation.
 Even though we noticed that the mean of each dimension is not centered at 0, hopefully the bias parameters in the neural network model should be more than sufficient to compensate for this.

 ![LB_LSF_hist](./image/LB_LSF_hist.png)

 The HB LSFs distribution of the training dataset is close to that of LB LSFs, as shown in the Figure below.
 It is important to note that all the data used in these figures has already went through several necessary pre-processing steps, as described in data pre-processing section, from which all the abnormalities and outliers were removed.
 Since we pruned the background silence from the original speech corpus before extracting the speech features, the distribution here is truly representing the active speech.

 ![HB_LSF_hist](./image/HB_LSF_hist.png)

 ### Exploratory Visualization
-Normally the LSFs come in pairs and each pair of LSFs indicates the location of speech formant, or energy peak in frequency domain.
+Normally the LSFs come in pairs and each pair of LSFs normally indicates the location of speech formant, or energy peak in frequency domain.
 The closer a pair of LSFs are, the more energy the formant contains, translating to a sharper peak in frequency domain.
 The Figure below illustrates several examples of 10th-order LB LSFs from the training dataset.

 ![LB_LSF_spectral_shape](./image/LB_LSF_spectral_shape.png)

 Different from the LB LSFs, which contain the most of human speech energy and have many strong formants, speech HB formants are flatter and contain much less energy, resulting in a much spread out distribution of LSF values - no pair of LSF stays close, as shown in the Figure below, which correspond to the three LB LSFs in the Figure above.

 ![HB_LSF_spectral_shape](./image/HB_LSF_spectral_shape.png)

 ### Algorithms and Techniques
+In this project, we built and implemented four neural network based models for speech HB spectral shape prediction.
+We focused on two types of neural network architecture - MLP and LSTM.

+A MLP network model is a class of feedforward neural network that contains at least three layers of nodes, including input nodes and output nodes.
+Each node is a neuron that uses a non-linear activation function, such as sigmoid functions [14].
+MLP utilizes backpropagation algorithm for training by comparing the amount of error between the predicted output and the expected output, and further update model parameters at each layer.
+Thanks to its non-linear property, MLP can model highly complex functions and can distinguish data that are not linearly separable.

+An LSTM network model is one variant of recurrent neural network (RNN) that composed by the LSTM units.
+A common LSTM unit is composed of a cell that carries internal memory and three gates: input gate, output data and forget gate [15].
+LSTM network takes time series input data at each time step and is trained with backpropagation through time by changing the weight in proportion to its derivative respect to the error for each time step.
+Due to the recurrent structure and the way that LSTM unit are designed, LSTM networks are good at learning temporal information even for a very long time span.

-In this project, we built and implemented four neural network based speech HB spectral prediction models for BBE system.
-We started by building a basic multi layer perception (MLP) model with only one hidden layer to evaluate the advantage by using non-linear modeling compared to traditional linear regression modeling and conventional clustering approaches.
+We started by building a basic MLP model with only one hidden layer to evaluate the advantage by using non-linear modeling compared to traditional linear regression modeling and conventional clustering approaches.
 We later extended the basic MLP model with a deeper architecture.
 As discussed above, the input and output features are all LSFs.
 From our past experience with speech related problems, including the delta features in the input will help in general, to produce more accurate and smooth predictions given the fact that it brings speech temporal information in an explicit way.
 This has also been validated by our experiments in this BBE prediction problem and therefore, we adopted the delta features as our standard configuration.

 Since we learned that speech temporal information will help the speech HB spectral prediction, we further investigated the use of LSTM model, which is good at utilizing temporal information with its recurrent architecture.
 Similar to the methodology for MLP models, we started by building a basic LSTM model with one LSTM layers and explored various potential improvements on it.